Serial killer Port could have been stopped if police listened, inquest told

 He worked as a forklift truck driver in a bonded warehouse storing expensive champagne bottles, where staff were regularly checked for drugs.

-Mr Taylor told jurors he last saw his son at home the night before he went missing.

-The family became increasingly worried after he failed to turned up for work and they could not contact him by phone.
+On the day he went missing, Mr Taylor became worried when he failed to turn up for work and he could not contact him by phone.

-Mr Taylor described answering the door to three female police officers with the news that his son was dead.

-He said: “The youngest one went to us, ‘are you Jack’s mum and dad?’
+Describing the moment three police officers arrived with news of his death, Mr Taylor said: “The youngest one went to us: ‘Are you Jack’s mum and dad?’
 We said yes.

 “My wife had this awful scream.
 They said about drugs and we said he didn’t take drugs.

-Around two weeks later, two other officers visited and said: “It’s not suspicious, we believe Jack took an overdose,” the jury was told.
+Around two weeks later, other officers informed the family the death was “not suspicious” and believed to have been “an overdose”, jurors heard.

-Mr Taylor was shocked when he later saw CCTV of his son walking with another man.
+Mr Taylor was shocked when he later saw final CCTV footage of his son walking with another man that later turned out to be Port.

 He said: “When we saw pictures of this man, we knew something had happened.”